Sunscreen: The Silent Killer of Coral Reefs

 Source: Coral Reef Watch

-Healthy coral has a symbiotic relationship with zooxanthellae—a microscopic algae which lives in coral tissue and acts as the coral’s primary food source.
+Healthy coral has a symbiotic relationship with zooxanthellae, a microscopic algae that lives in coral tissue and acts as the coral’s primary food source.
 This relationship is also what gives coral its vibrant colours.
+But it goes far deeper than that.
+According to the WWF, the zooxanthellae coexist with the coral in a cooperative environment where each helps the other survive.
+However, if the ocean temperature increases, for example, the coral becomes stressed and expels the algae.

-When coral becomes stressed, this vital algae leaves the coral tissue.
-Due to the coral losing its major food source, the color begins to turn white, or “bleached”, making the coral more susceptible to disease.
+Due to the coral losing its major food source, the colour begins to turn white, or “bleached”, making the coral more susceptible to disease.
 Although it is possible for coral to recover from a stressed state, it is highly unlikely, which ultimately leads to the coral’s death.

 Sunscreen; the silent killer